turingschool/front-end-curriculum/lessons/html5-canvas-object-oriented-js.md

 This will draw a 10 pixel by 10 pixel square located 50 pixels from the top-left corner of the canvas.
 Congratulations, you're a web artist now.

-> ### Animating Canvas
+#### Animating Canvas

-> We might be tempted to try something like `setTimeout()`.
-The issue with `setTimeout()` is that it doesn't guarantee accuracy.
-Let's consider the following:

-> ```js
-> setTimeout(function () {
->   console.log('Welcome to the future.');
-> }, 1000)
-> ```

-> This schedules the callback to be executed 1000 milliseconds (one second) in the future.
-Unfortunately, JavaScript can't — or won't, at least — make us any promises that this function will be called in one second.
-Instead, we're promised that it will be at least one second before the browser will try to call the function.

-#### requestAnimationFrame

-If [`setTimeout()`](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setTimeout) isn't the best solution, then what is?
 In modern browsers (most versions of Firefox and Chrome, Internet Explorer 10 and later, Safari 6.0 and later), we have [`requestAnimationFrame()`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame), which is specifically tuned for creating animations in the browser.

 According to [MDN][MDNrAF]:

-> The `window.requestAnimationFrame()` method tells the browser that you wish to perform an animation and requests that the browser call a specified function to update an animation before the next repaint.
+The `window.requestAnimationFrame()` method tells the browser that you wish to perform an animation and requests that the browser call a specified function to update an animation before the next repaint.
 The method takes as an argument a callback to be invoked before the repaint.

 [MDNrAF]: https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame

-`requestAnimationFrame()` takes as an argument a function, which it calls when the browser is ready to perform the next stage of the animation.
+`requestAnimationFrame()` takes a function as an argument, which it calls when the browser is ready to perform the next stage of the animation.

 ```js
 requestAnimationFrame(function () {